uwidev/wd-e621-hydrus-tagger/README.md

 	- e.
 Click "copy api access key"
 	- f. now paste the access key from your clipboard to the .bat file
 3. (optional) If necessary, replace "A.I.
 Tags" with the name of your tag service (keep the quotes)
-4. (optional) Review if you're capable of using your GPU for AI work.
-In my personal case I am not, but if you can, you can try changing "--cpu 1" to "--cpu 0".
-If you can't it should default to CPU processing anyways, giving you an ugly but ignorable error.
-5. Save your changes
+4. Save your changes
-6. Repeat steps 2 through 5 with e621.bat and ratings.bat
+5. Repeat steps 2 through 4 with e621.bat and ratings.bat

+# Now you should be prepared and ready to start automatically tagging files.
+I recommend starting with a single file or a small group of files, and testing wd.bat, e621.bat, and ratings.bat individually.
+Make sure the tags are being put into your AI tagging service, that tag siblings/parents are displaying correctly, and that the file is properly tagged as being AI tagged.
+If all is well, you can proceed to mass tagging.

-## COMPLETELY OPTIONAL CONVENIENCE CHANGE:
+## (OPTIONAL) CONVENIENCE CHANGE:
 1. In the folder this .md file is in, navigate to venv\Scripts\
 2. Open activate.bat in a text editor
 3. At the bottom of the file, add "cmd /k" to a new line

 You can now double-click start.bat to automatically open the venv.

-# Now you should be prepared and ready to start automatically tagging files.
-I recommend starting with a single file, and testing wd.bat, e621.bat, and ratings.bat individually.
-Make sure the tags are being put into your AI tagging service, that tag siblings/parents are displaying correctly, and that the file is properly tagged as being AI tagged.
-If all is well, you can proceed to mass tagging.
+## (OPTIONAL) ENABLING GPU USE:
+The program does not have GPU utilization capability by default due to the necessary files having to be sourced from elsewhere.
+To enable GPU use for windows installations:
+1. Install [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive).
+You only need the runtime libraries, and you can uncheck the other install options.
+Alternatively, just do the express installation.
+2. add "C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.8\bin" to your Windows PATH environment variable.
+There are several guides online on how to do this, it isn't that hard.
+3. download the [cuDNN 8.9.2 for CUDA 11.x](https://developer.nvidia.com/rdp/cudnn-archive) windows archive, and extract it to a safe location.
+I recommend putting the folders from the archive in "C:\Program Files\NVIDIA\CUDNN\v8.9.2", as this matches where Nvidia installs cuDNN when installed through an automatic installer.
+4. add "C:\Program Files\NVIDIA\CUDNN\v8.9.2\bin" to your Windows PATH environment variable.
+5. Download [zlib123dllx64.zip](https://forums.developer.nvidia.com/uploads/short-url/e76PYqafTHaGM1XQhQumCSL4vqb.zip) and extract the files to a temporary location
+6. copy zlibwapi.dll from inside the dll_x64 folder, and place it inside the "C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.8\bin" folder.

+With all this done, you should be able to utilize the GPU when tagging.
+To enable GPU utilization, set the CPU option to 0.
+I recommend testing just as you would on a first install, with a small amount of test hashes.
+There's chance of an error, but from my experience this doesn't necessarily mean the GPU isn't being utilized.
+Really, just take the ETA time when CPU is set to 1 and compare to when it's set to 0, and see if it's noticeably faster.
+If so, then the GPU is being utilized.

 ## FOR NORMAL USE:
-1. Open command line and type start.bat or double-click if able
+1. Open command line in the root folder and type start.bat or double-click if the convenience change has been made
 2. With Hydrus OPEN:
 	- a.
 Copy a list of sha256 hashes from Hydrus (right click on file, navigate to share > copy > hash/hashes > sha256)
 	- b.
 Paste list into hashes.txt